zhonghan721/tp/docs/UserGuide.md

 **Accepted Values:**

-_ STATUS_: all or pending or complete
+_STATUS:_ all or pending or complete

-    _SORT: _asc for ascending or desc for descending.
+_SORT:_ asc for ascending or desc for descending.
 If unspecified, default to sort by delivery date.

-**Command succeeds (>0 deliveries):**

-_Here are all the deliveries:_
+**Command succeeds (>0 deliveries):** _Here are all the deliveries:_

-1. [1001] Gabriel’s Milk - Completed - Ordered 20th Sept 2023 : Delivered on 30th Sept 2023
+1. _[1001] Gabriel’s Milk - Completed - Ordered 20th Sept 2023 : Delivered on 30th Sept 2023_
-2. [1002] Gambe’s Meat - Completed - Ordered 22th Sept 2023 : Delivered on 29th Sept 2023
+2. _[1002] Gambe’s Meat - Completed - Ordered 22th Sept 2023 : Delivered on 29th Sept 2023_
-3. [1003] Ben’s Coffee - Pending - Ordered 25th Sept 2023 : Delivery on 1st October 2023
+3. _[1003] Ben’s Coffee - Pending - Ordered 25th Sept 2023 : Delivery on 1st October 2023_

-**Command failed (0 deliveries): **

-_There are currently no deliveries!_
+**Command failed (0 deliveries):** _There are currently no deliveries!_

 ### View details of deliveries